Stereotypes-in-LLMs/recruitment-dataset/README.md

 ## Intended Use

-The Djinni dataset is leveraged for a variety of purposes, outlined as follows:
+The Djinni dataset is designed with versatility in mind, supporting a wide range of applications:

-1. It is instrumental in developing recommender systems and enhancing semantic search capabilities.
+- **Recommender Systems and Semantic Search:** It serves as a key resource for enhancing job recommendation engines and semantic search functionalities, making the job search process more intuitive and tailored to individual preferences.

-2. The dataset plays a crucial role in the advancement of Large Language Models (LLMs).
-Specifically, it serves as potential training data for both English and Ukrainian domain-specific LLMs, enriching their understanding and generating capabilities within specialized recruitment contexts.
+- **Advancement of Large Language Models (LLMs):** The dataset provides invaluable training data for both English and Ukrainian domain-specific LLMs.
+It is instrumental in improving the models' understanding and generation capabilities, particularly in specialized recruitment contexts.

-3. Djinni dataset serves as a benchmark or training set to promote fairness in AI-assisted hiring, addressing bias and ensuring equitable selection processes.
+- **Fairness in AI-assisted Hiring:** By serving as a benchmark for AI fairness, the Djinni dataset helps mitigate biases in AI-assisted recruitment processes, promoting more equitable hiring practices.

-4. It streamlines recruitment by powering tools for automatic resume and job description creation.
+- **Recruitment Automation:** The dataset enables the development of tools for automated creation of resumes and job descriptions, streamlining the recruitment process.

-5. Essential for market analysis, it evaluates the tech sector's dynamics in Ukraine, including the impact of conflicts.
+- **Market Analysis:** It offers insights into the dynamics of Ukraine's tech sector, including the impacts of conflicts, aiding in comprehensive market analysis.

-6. It aids in topic discovery and trend analysis within the tech industry through modeling and classification.
+- **Trend Analysis and Topic Discovery:** The dataset facilitates modeling and classification for trend analysis and topic discovery within the tech industry.

-7. The dataset enables automatic identification of company domains, assisting in strategic market planning.
+- **Strategic Planning:** By enabling the automatic identification of company domains, the dataset assists in strategic market planning.

 ## Pipeline Management with DVC
 The pipeline for preprocessing and creating the recommender system has been managed using Data Version Control (DVC).
 DVC ensures reproducibility and tracks the dependencies and outputs of each step in the pipeline.
 Final outputs are JSON files with candidate IDs as keys and a list of matched job description IDs as values.